ArchGryphon9362/teslabtapi/docs/start.md

 	}
 }
 ```
-When you recieve it, it should be in the encoded ANSI X9.62 Uncompressed Point format, with the NISTP256 format.
+When you recieve it, it should be in the X9.62 EncodedPoint format, with the NISTP256 format.
 Once you load it into a variable, I'll call it `ephemeral_key`.
 What you now need to do is generate an AES secret from the vehicle's ephemeral public key, and your secret key.
 Now you need to make a SHA1 of it, and put the first 16 bytes in a variable which I'll call `sharedKey`.

 ## Authenticating
 For the vehicle to know that you are connected, and to be able to send + receive messages, you need to authenticate yourself.
 To do so, you'll need to generate an authentication message in the following format: